Geographic Information Systems (GIS) obtained;

 Log in with your ULCN account, and add this course using the 'Add timetable' button.
 To view the assessment deadline(s), make sure to select the course with a code ending in T and/or R.

-Will be provided by the lecturer, and will be supplemented with literature discovered by the students.
+The reading list will be provided by the lecturer, and will be supplemented with literature discovered by the students.

 For more information about this course, please contact drs.
 M. (Milco) Wansleeben.